 Please know, this mistake was my colleagues, and I am in no way blaming the airline.
 As travelers, we must do our due diligence and make sure we have all the information we need in order to travel well.

 EasyJet has wonderfully inexpensive flights all over Europe.
-But they do have restrictions that you must adhere to or else you may be charged an exorbitant amount in fees.
-My friend was flying to Prague from Paris, she found two tickets for less than $150 total so she was very happy about that.
+But they do have restrictions that you must adhere to, or else you may be charged an exorbitant amount in fees.
+My colleague was flying to Prague from Paris, she found two tickets for less than $150 total so she was very happy about that.

 So how can you avoid this if you are traveling with EasyJet?

-Don’t pack so much stuff.
-You really do not need three of four bags when you travel, I just don’t think it’s necessary as having so much stuff just slows you down and can cause problems when you try to fly.
+- Don’t pack so much stuff.
+You really do not need three of four bags when you travel, It is not necessary to have so much stuff.
+Extra stuff can cause problems when you try to fly.
 If you are driving or taking a train, take as many bags as you want to deal with.
 But when you fly, try and streamline your clothes so you won’t have too much stuff.